 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The old S.R.
-25 roadway is a two-lane facility, constructed circa 1931, with minimal earth shoulders throughout most of the 33-mile-long Lafayette to Logansport corridor.
-The driving lanes are approximately 12-feet wide and the driving surface is asphalt throughout.
-The predominant posted speed is 55 miles per hour (mph), with reduced speeds in the areas of the I-65 interchange, small communities, and Delphi.
-S.R.
-25 parallels the Norfolk Southern Railroad between Logansport and Delphi.
-The Norfolk Southern Railroad tracks form a barrier to vehicular circulation and system linkage along .S.R.
+25 roadway was a two-lane facility, constructed circa 1931, with minimal earth shoulders throughout most of the 35-mile-long Lafayette to Logansport corridor.
+The driving lanes were approximately 12-feet wide and the driving surface was asphalt throughout.
+The predominant posted speed was 55 mph, with reduced speeds in the areas of the I-65 interchange, small communities, and Delphi.
+Old S.R.
+25 paralleled the Norfolk Southern Railroad between Logansport and Delphi.
+The Norfolk Southern Railroad tracks formed a barrier to vehicular circulation and system linkage along S.R.
 25 and through Delphi.

 The two-lane road failed to meet current design standards along most of its length, with substandard shoulders and roadside slopes as the main deficiencies.
 Sharp curves and hills created substandard sight distances and occurred throughout the project length, but were most prevalent in the western segment from Lafayette to Delphi, where the road paralleled the Wabash River valley.
 Heavy vehicles, such as large trucks, farm vehicles, and buses, comprised 15 to 20 percent of the old S.R.
 25 traffic between Lafayette and Logansport.
 These larger vehicles were less capable of negotiating through the substandard conditions than automobiles.